-Dubai Emirate has diversified into the tourism, exhibitions, events, ICT, re-export and financial sectors.
+Dubai has also diversified into the exhibitions, events, ICT, re-export and financial sectors.
 Taking advantage of its position near the head of the Gulf, it has consolidated its historical reputation as a regional entrepôt.
 Dubai has developed luxury hotels, large port facilities (including Jebel Ali) and a range of free trade zones to attract both manufacturing and services industries.

 Trade and Investment

-Australia's commercial profile in the UAE is significant, with UAE-based Australian companies numbering over 360 and increasing.
+Australia's commercial profile in the UAE is significant, with UAE-based Australian companies numbering over 300.
 Australian companies, institutions and capabilities are working in a range of industries, including steel trading, building, construction and financial services, banking services, materials and equipment, agricultural supplies and services, industrial minerals, dairy products, marine manufacturing, education and training services, sports and recreation, health services, livestock, oil field supplies, courier and freight services.
 Many companies use Dubai as a regional base, in view of its transport, financial and communications infrastructure.
 UAE entities hold significant investments in Australia, including in the agribusiness, tourism, health and aged care and resources sectors.

 Recent high-level visits

 December 2019: HE General the Hon David Hurley, the Governor-General visited the UAE.

 December 2019: the Hon Peter Dutton, Minister for Home Affairs visited the UAE.

 October 2019: the Hon Michael McCormack, Deputy Prime Minister and Minister for Infrastructure, Transport and Regional Development visited the UAE.